Airport Operations: Arrivals and departures to and from an airport.

 Federal Aviation Administration (FAA): An agency of the federal government.
 The FAA has sole authority over U.S. air space and thus controls all commercial flight paths and procedures.

-General Aviation: All civil aviation activity except commercial air carriers.
+General Aviation: All civil aviation activity except regularly scheduled, commercial air carrier service.
 The category of general aviation aircraft includes private planes, corporate jets and helicopters.

 John Wayne Airport (JWA): A commercial airport owned and operated by the County of Orange.